• Blog

 Getting the train from Singapore to Kuala Lumpur used to be a straightforward affair.
 The train would leave Tanjong Pagar railway station (near downtown Singapore), clear immigration for both countries at Woodlands, and then continue on the same train to Kuala Lumpur.
 I did this journey in 2009 and it was a great way to travel overland.

 In 2011 the service from Tanjong Pagar was discontinued and the train service then began at Woodlands, near the Singapore-Malaysia border.
-The railway corridor from Tanjong Pagar to Woodlands has since been turned into a park so it’s unlikely that this line will ever be restored.
+The railway corridor from Tanjong Pagar to Woodlands has since been turned into a park (the Singapore Rail Corridor) so it’s unlikely that this line will ever be restored.

 Then in 2015 the Woodlands-KL service was discontinued, and a shuttle train from Woodlands to Johor Bahru was introduced.

 Also in 2015, the ETS (Electric Train Service) began operations from Kuala Lumpur to Gemas (which is about halfway to Johor Bahru).
-With only half of the way electrified, you need to change at Gemas for a diesel train service to Johor Bahru.
+In 2025, the electric train service was extended from Gemas to Kluang.
+The remaining section from Kluang to Johor Bahru is via diesel trains.

 So now the journey from Singapore to KL takes three separate railway services, plus a ride on the Singapore Metro.
 It’s hardly convenient, it’s slower than the bus, and it’s not always cheaper than flying.
 Having said that, getting the train is still a good way to travel if you have the time.

 With the direct service broken up, you need to book tickets individually as the train booking sites don’t book multiple sections on one ticket.
-This post lists exactly what trains to book, and also a preview of what to expect.
-I’ve also noted what train services will operate in the future.
+Here is how to book train tickets from Singapore to Kuala Lumpur.

 Old JB station